BishopFox/BrokenHill/docs/model_notes.md

 ### Phi-3

+* Chat template name: `phi3`
+* Minimum recommended PyTorch device memory: TBD
 * [Microsoft's Phi-3 model collection at Hugging Face](https://huggingface.co/collections/microsoft/phi-3-6626e15e9585a200d2d761e3)
 * Trained to avoid discussing a variety of potentially-dangerous and controversial topics: **Yes** ** Tool can generate adversarial content that defeats those restrictions: **Yes**
 * Will generally follow system prompt instructions that restrict information given to the user: **Yes** ** Tool can generate adversarial content that defeats those restrictions: **Yes**

-* `fschat` template name: `phi3`
+Broken Hill includes a custom `phi3` chat template because `fschat` does not currently include one.

 Phi-3 is one of the most frequent test candidates when developing this tool.
 Everything should work as expected.
-The tool includes a custom `phi3` chat template because `fschat` does not currently include one.

 #### Specific versions tested using this tool: